liexusong/CuteDB/README.md

 # CuteDB
-Tiny DB implements in PHP using HashTable algorithm
+A single PHP file.
+Tiny DB implements in PHP using HashTable algorithm.

 example:
 ========